 Quinoa Breakfast Porridge with Hot Blueberry Drizzle.
 A beautiful union of delicious but easy to find spices and fruits in a simple and satisfying breakfast.

 Quinoa is cooked with 2 parts liquid to one part quinoa.
-So, get a pot, add 1 part quinoa, 1 part water and 1 part soy milk.
+So, rinse the quinoa well (that's important) get a pot, add 1 part quinoa, 1 part water and 1 part soy milk.
 Bring to a boil and then turn down to a low heat.
 You don’t need a lid.

 - Now add the spices: cardamom, anise, cinnamon and salt.